-Randi Pupkin ’84, executive director of Art with a Heart, will be the keynote speaker for Lynchburg College’s Anderson Leadership Conference on February 11 in Schewel Hall.
+Randi Pupkin ’84, executive director of Art with a Heart, will be the keynote speaker for University of Lynchburg’s Anderson Leadership Conference on February 11 in Schewel Hall.

 Once described as the “runaway lawyer,” Randi left her successful law practice to establish Art with a Heart, a nonprofit traveling art program that brings the gift of art to young and old in disadvantaged communities in Baltimore, Md.
 In 2005 she was named one of Maryland’s Top 100 Women and received an “e-chievement award” from etown, a nationally syndicated radio program.
 She also was selected one of Smart Woman magazine’s 2006 Bravo Entrepreneur Award winners.
 In 2009, she was guest speaker at LC’s Commencement.